molevolworkshop/molevolworkshop.github.io/software/jetstream-setup.md

 ~~~~~~

 ### Install [MAFFT](https://mafft.cbrc.jp/alignment/software/)
-Instructions below work except the man page is not installed because (strangely) the makefile
+Instructions below work except the man page is not installed because the makefile
 tries to create the directory _/usr/local/share/man/man1_ will and issues and error when it
-finds that that directory already exists!
+finds that that directory already exists.
+I didn't think the man page was all that important and thus did not try to fix the makefile.
 ~~~~~~
 cd
 curl -LO https://mafft.cbrc.jp/alignment/software/mafft-7.453-with-extensions-src.tgz